The microphone preamplifier is a critical part of any signal chain that includes a microphone.

-Univeral Audio is a renowned audio brand and is one of the best manufacturers of microphone preamplifier in the world today.
+Universal Audio is a renowned audio brand and is one of the best manufacturers of microphone preamplifiers in the world today.

 Great River Electronics

-Extensive research and development are key in the designing of all Great River preamps and thorough testing and fine-tuning is completed on each product to ensure the preamps exceed the needs of audio professionals.
+Extensive research and development are key in the design of all Great River preamps, and thorough testing and fine-tuning is completed on each product to ensure the preamps exceed the needs of audio professionals.

-The company utilizes its deep experience and a wide variety of proven circuit style to deliver microphone preamplifiers that perform among the best.
-Their mic pres are designed and manufacturers with great reliability and sonic performance in mind.
+The company utilizes its deep experience and a wide variety of proven circuit styles to deliver microphone preamplifiers that perform among the best.
+Their mic pres are designed and manufactured with great reliability and sonic performance in mind.